 LTD Bus Route 91

 Nimrod's name gets a lot of attention (and the town has had to bolt its sign down) as a modern day synonym for "fool," but some believe its name is actually in reference to a biblical figure known for his hunting prowess.
 A ferry crossing was once established here.
 In 1938, Nimrod hosted the first white water parade, an event that attracted thousands and peaked with 300 boats covering 20 miles (32 km) until it was shut down in 1970 due to reckless boating.
 Today the annual Wooden Boat Festival is re-created on a modified scale from Eagle Rock Lodge.
 Eagle Rock itself is a huge boulder on the south side of the river.
-There are several bed and breakfasts here and a fire station.

 Blue River